 Now I have a container that is prepared to run the target service, so I can clone the actual code I will be working with.
 For this, I might use the official git repository, my fork with custom changes, or maybe a patch from Gerrit, if I’m doing a review.

-no-index = Falsein the container's /root/.pip/pip.conf file to enable access to pypi, and then try again.
+in the container’s /root/.pip/pip.conf file to enable access to pypi, and

 Make changes to the original config files, if necessary